GLOSSARY OF FOOD/BEVERAGE TERMS

 Gelatin - commonly used in pastry as a stabilizer, gelatin is a flavorless ingredient derived from collagen taken from animal parts.
 Note* - because it is an animal byproduct it is not vegetarian/vegan friendly.

-Green Garlic (spring garlic) - “young” garlic that hasn’t fully matured yet.
+Green Garlic (spring garlic) - “young” garlic that hasn’t fully matured yet, with a milder more onion-like flavor.

 Ice Cream - made with milk, cream and sugar and is churned by a machine to incorporate significant amounts of air into the dessert, creating a more whipped texture.